We want everyone to be able to use our website and we are committed to making it as accessible as possible.

 If you wish to access any content but find it inaccessible, please contact us and we will work with you to provide the content in a suitably accessible format.

-We are always looking to improve the accessibility of our site, so if you find anything on the site difficult to use, email us on firstname.lastname@example.org.
+If you find anything on the site difficult to use, email us on email@example.com.

 To help us understand the problem as quickly as we can, please tell us: